saadmanrafat/saadmanrafat.github.io/content/blog/2025-05-31-shell-shocked-wire-llm-directly-in-linux-terminal.md

   - question: "Does arkterm work with all Linux distributions and shells?"
     answer: "arkterm works with any Linux distribution and shell that supports Python 3.10+.
 It automatically detects your shell environment (bash, zsh, fish) and adapts accordingly."
 keyPoints:
-  - "Natural Language Revolution: arkterm transforms cryptic command syntax into conversational interactions, making the terminal accessible to developers of all"
+  - "Natural Language Revolution: arkterm transforms cryptic command syntax into conversational interactions, making the terminal accessible to developers of all experience levels"
   - "Context-Aware Intelligence: The tool automatically detects your project type (Node.js, Python, Rust, Go) and current environment to provide relevant, targeted suggestions"
   - "Safety-First Design: Built-in protections prevent destructive operations with disabled execution by default, command explanations, and user confirmation requirements"
   - "Lightning-Fast Performance: Powered by Groq's inference engine for sub-second response times, enabling real-time terminal assistance without workflow interruption"